jaycordaro/clkbrd3/README.md

 J3 selects whether to use a 5V barrel jack (J3 == 2-3) or micro USB (J3 == 2-1).
 Adjust RV1 to provide 1.8V on VDDIO (J5 pin 1) and adjust RV2 to provide 0.9V on J8.1.
 32kHz clock output is available on J6.1 or J7 SMA connector, if installed.
 # Validation
 Validation files are in the ./validation directory.
 Performance is quite good, although startup time is over half a second.
+The sub $0.05 crystal performed well actually.
+Jitter was very low.
+The MDA photos show a deterministic variation of the frequency.
+I have not looked at the cause of this.
 # Conclusion
 You can build a low-power 32kHz oscillator out of discrete components for much less than the cost of a crystal oscillator.
 Performance is good, as long as the startup time is not critical.